matitalatina/box/docs/deployment.md

 sbt docker:publishLocal
 ```

-A local image will be created, to run it you need a to have docker installed in your machine (for desktop use https://www.docker.com/products/docker-desktop)
+A local image will be created, to run it you need to have docker installed in your machine (for desktop use https://www.docker.com/products/docker-desktop)

-to run Box using docker first create a configuration
+to run Box using docker swarm first create a configuration

 ```
 docker config create box-config <path-to>/application.conf